almereyda/awesome-starred/README.md

 - [yahoo/kubectl-flame](https://github.com/yahoo/kubectl-flame) - Kubectl plugin for effortless profiling on kubernetes
 - [mattermost/focalboard](https://github.com/mattermost/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
 - [openebs/cstor-operators](https://github.com/openebs/cstor-operators) - Collection of OpenEBS cStor Data Engine Operators
+- [glato/emerge](https://github.com/glato/emerge) - Emerge is a browser-based interactive codebase and dependency visualization tool for many different programming languages.
+It supports some basic code quality and graph metrics and provides a simple a
 - [seamia/protodot](https://github.com/seamia/protodot) - transforming your .proto files into .dot files (and .svg, .png if you happen to have graphviz installed)
 - [sdslabs/gasper](https://github.com/sdslabs/gasper) - Your Cloud in a Binary
 - [kahing/goofys](https://github.com/kahing/goofys) - a high-performance, POSIX-ish Amazon S3 file system written in Go